MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-type-promptdialog.md

 The `PromptDialog` page type has many specific properties that characterize the dialog.
 The `PageType` property must be set to `PromptDialog`.
 The `PromptMode` property value is by default `Prompt`, which is the starting prompt mode.
 The `PromptMode` property can be changed at runtime.
 The other options are `Generate`, which triggers generating the output of the copilot interaction, and `Content`, which shows the output of the copilot interaction.
 You can programmatically set this property by setting the variable `CurrPage.PromptMode` before the page is opened.

+When designing a copilot experience, consistency in the UI is important.
+For the `PromptDialog` page type, the `Image` property should be set to `Image = Sparkle;`.
+If there are multiple copilot options to choose from in the UI, the `Image` property can be set to `Image = SparkleFilled;` to make a specific action more prominent.

 To find links to the properties related to the `PromptDialog` page type, see the [See also](devenv-page-type-promptdialog.md#see-also) section in this article.

 ## Areas of the PromptDialog page type